BrunoPanizzi/hortti-recrutamento/docs/prompts.md

 ## Atualizações no `user.service.ts`
 > add validations to see if the user exists before updating and deleting, also check if a user with the same email already exists before creating a new one.
 Return the correct http errors

+## Começar o authentication module

+> start the authentication module.
+It should follow the same pattern as the user and product modules, but with two routes: /sign-in and /sign-up.
+The authentication module shoult import the user service and use it for all the CRUD operations needed for authentication

+Seguido de

+> instead of returning the user from the auth service, it should use the nest JWT service to sign a token with the user information in it.
+Refactor the code to use the JWT